 - Be vigilant about everything to do with your client’s finances.
 If you feel something isn’t quite right, or certain figures look wrong, let your client know – even if what you notice isn’t part of your specific responsibilities.
 It can stave off problems later.

 - Document everything you do on your client’s behalf, with relevant dates.
 If you’re accused of doing something wrong, it’s important to have a record of what you did when, and why.
 Also, get written approval for any financial transactions you conduct on your client’s behalf.

-Your clients rely on you to keep the figures in line, keep records updated, and to make sure cash flows seamlessly in and out of their business.
-That’s why a meticulous and methodical approach goes a long way towards making a good bookkeeper.
+Your clients rely on you to keep the figures in line, keep records updated, and make sure cash flows seamlessly in and out of their business.
+That’s why a meticulous and methodical approach is essential.

 But it all adds up to a lot of different things to keep on top of.
-And no matter how organised you are, and how eagle-eyed, sometimes the books can lurch out of balance…and the finger of blame can swing in your direction.
+And no matter how organised you are, and how eagle-eyed, sometimes the books can swing off balance…and the finger of blame can point in your direction.

-That’s where PI insurance for bookkeepers can help by covering all the costs and taking the hassle out of having to deal with a claim.
-It’s also why it’s essential for professional indemnity insurance to figure among the calculations you make for your own business.
+That’s where bookkeepers' insurance can help by covering all the costs and taking the hassle out of having to deal with a claim.
+It’s also why it should figure among the calculations you make for your own business.